 Isolation.
 Fear.
 Loneliness.
 The pandemic has wreaked havoc on all of us in one way or another, but for older adults in particular, the seclusion essential to ensure safety from COVID-19 has had harmful effects on emotional, physical and mental wellbeing.
-With a professional team of caregivers providing senior care in Topeka, Grace Home Care knows the steps to take to help reduce loneliness in the elderly and maintain the social connections which are so crucial to their health.
+With a professional team of senior care experts providing home care in Topeka, Grace Home Care knows the steps to take to help reduce loneliness in the elderly and maintain the social connections which are so crucial to their health.

 - Safe socialization.
 While we’ve become used to the phrase “social distancing,” it’s not the socialization itself we must distance ourselves from, of course, but only the physical proximity to others.
 Staying socially connected through the pandemic may well not look exactly like we’d like without physical touch, but there are lots of ways an in-home caregiver can help encourage seniors to still be near to individuals they love.
 Whether a senior prefers old-fashioned letter writing and phone calls, or is open to making use of social media or technology for virtual face-to-face conversations, we can help older adults reach out to others often.

 - Maximizing time with trusted companions.
 For seniors who live alone, spending quality time with an in-home caregiver can help tremendously with alleviating feelings of isolation.
 We take time to play board games, have conversations, bake, do arts and crafts together, maybe even take an online course together to learn a new language or other skill.